 Too little attention is given to laying the foundation for getting a loan.
 Most of us don’t think about a loan until we really need one.
 But applying for a loan in today’s environment is like looking for a job in a down job market.
 We will have fewer choices, and if you haven’t done your homework, it will show.
-Same goes for looking for a loan when the market cycle is tight, as it is now.
+The same goes for looking for a loan when the market cycle is tight, as it is now.
 You’ll have a much better chance at success if you are confident, and if you’re confident you will probably be more creative and work harder.
 Just like looking for a job, the time to build a good foundation for getting a loan is when you don’t need one.
-Try to clear all the clutter away and focus on these steps for building a foundation for your next loan request.
+Try to clear all the clutter away and focus on these steps for building a foundation for your next loan request and it will solve the problem of how to get a small business loan.

 Last but not least, have a professional, comprehensive and up to date business plan.
 Don’t think that any banker, loan officer, or investor can’t tell the difference between that and the one your cousin drew up for you last week.
 The graphics, font, and paper might not matter as much as the information inside, but the presentation of the data is in competition with all the other business investment opportunities that are currently on that banker’s desk.
 It’s your job to make sure your company’s needs can rise above the competition and secure the funds that will help propel your business into the future.